-Encroaching upon every square feet that they could prey their sight upon, humans suffer from this chronic illness of marking ownership on everything their lives touch ― from designations following their names to salutations prefixing them.
-There, however, remains nature, elusive and yet so present, wild and yet riveting in her charms, reveling in its wantonness.
+Encroaching upon every square foot that they could prey their sight upon, humans suffer from this chronic illness of marking ownership on everything their lives touch ― from designations following their names to salutations prefixing them.
+There, however, remains nature, elusive and yet so present, wild and yet riveting in her charms, revelling in its wantonness.

 You just can’t own her.
 The wild is too proud to be tamed.

 Oft I see hatchbacks wearing ‘Raid de Himalayas’ stickers.
 Futile marketing gimmick.
 Neither men nor machine can raid the Himalayas, you don’t conquer mountains – you only bask in their sheen.

 Hill stations, wildlife sanctuaries, and all that’s now marred by men were once meant to be a retreat from the worldly noise until it became too crowded to be anything, except the victim of its tourists.
 All this must have left Kipling uneasy in his grave.

 “The true smell of the Himalayas if once creeps into the blood of a man, that man will at the last, forgetting all else, return to the hills to die” ― Rudyard Kipling